SammyBJames/Pwn-on-Autopilot/README.md

 5. **More information:**

     uv is a very powerful tool with many features beyond just these basics.
-To explore more features, look at the [uv Reference](reference/uv.md) in this repository, or check out the official documentation at [docs.astral.sh/uv](https://docs.astral.sh/uv/).
+To explore more features, look at the [uv Reference](reference/uv.md) in this repository.

 ## Basics